Immunity from Seizure

 The Scottish Government requires approved institutions to include a short report on their activity under immunity from seizure in their published annual reports.
 A report can be produced separately if the institution does not have an annual report.
 The report should provide information on the following areas:

 - When did the institution receive Approved Status?

 - Were there any conditions attached?
 If so, what were they and how did the institution address the issues raised?
 What new measures have been put in place as a result?

-- List all exhibitions in the past reporting year (title, dates) which have included items for which immunity from seizure was requested.
+- List all exhibitions in the past reporting year (title, dates) which include items for which immunity from seizure was requested.

-- State the number of objects in each exhibition about which information was published on the institution’s website in accordance with the Protection of Cultural Objects on Loan (Publication and Provision of Information) Regulations 2008.
+- State the number of objects in each exhibition that had relevant information published on the institution’s website in accordance with the Protection of Cultural Objects on Loan (Publication and Provision of Information) Regulations 2008.
 A copy of the institution’s website pages on immunity from seizure, showing the list of objects, should also be attached separately.

 - Describe concerns or issues raised during provenance research.
 For example, were any loan requests withdrawn because of the research?

-- State whether the institution received any enquiries or claims related to protected objects and include descriptions as to how these were dealt with.
+- Report any enquiries or claims related to protected objects and include descriptions as to how these were dealt with.

 Process for dealing with claims